Skip to content

 ACCHSs are found to play a significant role in training the medical workforce and employing Indigenous Australians.
 ACCHSs have also been found to rise to the challenge of delivering best-practice care, and there is a case for expanding ACCHSs into new areas (Panaretto et al. 2014).

-A recent paper found that culture is the fundamental component of the success of Indigenous primary health care service delivery.
+Culture has been found to be a fundamental component of the success of Indigenous primary health care service delivery.
 Culture is critical to ensuring community participation, enabling Indigenous ownership and governance by engaging communities.
 Culture is also essential in ensuring the approach to care is culturally appropriate, relevant and holistic, such as traditional healing (Harfield et al. 2018).

 The Indigenous Community Governance Project by the Centre for Aboriginal Economic Policy Research and Reconciliation Australia has provided academic rigour to the examination of governance practices.
 The project provides a framework for negotiation between Australian governments, their agents and Indigenous groups over the appropriateness of different governance processes, values and practices, and over the application of related policy, institutional and funding frameworks within Indigenous affairs (Hunt et al. 2008; SCRGSP 2016).